danilodevhub/graphql-getting-started/README.md

 # graphql-getting-started
-A Simple graphql back-end application example using referente implementation of graphql.js
+A Simple Graphql API application example using referente implementation of graphql.js, exposes with Express Framework and express-graphql library